Leeds University Union: Services

-Meanwhile, the Academic Engagement team works to represent students' academic interests to the University.
-Working with student representatives from each school and level of study, they ensure members' voices are heard by the University to secure a quality educational experience for every student.
+Meanwhile, the Faculty Engagement team works to represent students' academic interests to the university.
+Working with student representatives from each school and level of study, they ensure members' voices are heard by the university to secure a quality educational experience for every student.

-Clubs and societies are supported by the Union's Student Activities team, which manages more than 340 clubs and societies.
+Clubs and societies are supported by the Union's Student Groups team, which manages more than 340 clubs and societies.
 Student Activities also manages the Union's Give It A Go programme and administers the allocation of grant funding to societies.
 Societies range in topic and include the likes of RAG and Nightline as well as student media groups such as Leeds Student, Leeds Student Radio and Leeds Student Television.

 Joblink is an employment agency, which any registered student can access and use.
 The service lists both permanent jobs and temporary work deemed suitable for students, and also runs workshops aimed at improving employability.

 The Union also operates a Minibus Safety Service, called the Nightbus which takes students home from the Union at a charge of only £1.
 They are also proud to have a partnership with local taxi provider Amber Cars which includes an arrangement to ensure students can get home safely at night when they are not carrying cash.